stevavoliajvar/stop_cloudflare/PEOPLE.md

 ######  Mastodon

+"they are too powerful, too big already. we dont' need to use them for time." by @[jeffcliff](https://niu.moe/@jeffcliff/102310896326359164)

+"#cloudflare is #proprietarysoftware.
+To matter matters even worse, it's centralised and attached to a political system which subjugates 100+ governments." by @[schestowitz](https://pleroma.site/objects/ec8ac84d-60c2-4001-900a-85938c18abda)

+"#itwire has self-immolated with #cloudflare Self-harming stupidity.
+Whose decision?" by @[schestowitz](https://pleroma.site/objects/e3d865f7-f161-4eae-a9d6-0764395af5bd)

+"oh, eine #Cloudflare erinnerung, dass ich die #DNS Server für kromonos.net auf deren einstellen soll ...
+What about ..
+NO!" by @[kromonos](https://metalhead.club/@kromonos/102297020699575415)

 "Ich wollte mal wieder bei LiberaPay vorbeischauen, dann springt mir #cloudflare entgegen.
 PayPal, Stripe und nun Cloudflare.
 Ein einst vielversprechendes Projekt schafft sich selbst ab." by @[kuketzblog](https://social.tchncs.de/@kuketzblog/102228512812286306)

 "It makes it really hard for us Tor-users to use liberapay actually.
 We do know about "Under Attack" mode already, and I would like you to reconsider and not use cloudflare :)" by @[selea](https://social.linux.pizza/@selea/102208159022447946)